TcMenu/TaskManagerIO/README.md

 ## TaskManagerIO scheduling and event based library for Arudino and mbed

-### Library status

-**This library is now in BETA phase for a little longer while we do more testing.
-You can still use task manager in IoAbstraction and switch to this later.**.

 ## Summary and what's supports:

 TaskManagerIO is an evolution of the task management class that was originally situated in IoAbstraction.
 It has been broken out, improved to support events, and threaded access.
 We are in a new era of embedded development, where RTOS, multiple threads (and even cores) have become a relatity.
 To make task manager viable going forward, it needed to be capable in these environment, while still protecting tasks from multithreaded concerns.
 We are pleased to say, this version meets both goals.